Anon-Planet/thgtoa/guide.md

     -   **You should only do this with the Qubes OS route or the Whonix Route of this guide after completing one of the routes.**

--   **Only consider running these tests quickly from a Public Wi-Fi from a safe distance (see [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]).**
+-   **Only consider running these tests quickly from a Public Wi-Fi from a safe distance (see [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:]).**

 The probe can be found here: <https://ooni.org/install/> <sup>[[Archive.org]][658]</sup> for various platforms (iOS, Android, Windows, macOS, and Linux).

-# Appendix T: Checking files for malware
+# Appendix T: Checking files for malware:

 ## Integrity (if available):